Diamilex Alexander: Miss Supranational Venezuela 2012

-Diamilex was selected by Katy Pulido's modeling agency to represent Venezuela in the international contest, Miss Supranational 2012, just under a month after the contest began.
+Diamilex was selected by Katy Pulido's modeling agency to represent Venezuela in the international contest, Miss Supranational 2012, just under a month before the contest began.
 Initially, Miss Lara 2011, Carla Rodrigues de Flaviis, who was Top 10 of Miss Venezuela 2011, would be the Venezuelan representative in the contest, but would finally be replaced by Alexander.

 Miss Supranational 2012

 Diamilex represented Venezuela in the Miss Supranational 2012 pageant, which was held on September 14, 2012, at the TV Studio Hall Mera, in Warsaw, Poland.
 Alexander managed to enter in the Top 12 of the special Miss Talent award.
 However, she was unable to qualify within the group of 20 semifinalists.

 Another projects

 In 2013, she would participate in the Fox Life reality show, Lucha de Reinas.
 Diamilex was the first contestant to be eliminated.

 Social campaigns

 Alexander was also an active part of the group of beauty queens who participated in the initiativeː Misses for Peace; this was in response to the protests that took place in Venezuela around 2014.
 On the other hand, Diamelix created a foundation in support of people with Down syndrome.